robyftp/Tree/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## I tried to milk a cow today, but was unsuccessful.
+Udder failure.